-The Center's purpose is to expand the understanding of the complexity of contemporary urban life and, through it, promote increased civic engagement among people who care deeply for their communities.
-The Center provides portals for community engagement through the lens of urban ecology to further the understanding of the interconnected human and ecological systems in our communities.
+The Center provides opportunities for community engagement through the lens of urban ecology to further understanding of the interconnected human and ecological systems in our communities.

 Urban ecology is the study of the ways that human and ecological systems evolve together in urban and urbanizing regions.
 Through the comprehensive understanding of the ecology of cities, people can make more informed decisions about the future of places they care about.
-This urban ecological framework fosters collaborative, holistic and ground-up approaches to city building.
-Our multi-disciplinary approach to community engagement is applied through educational programs, collaborative projects, fellowships, on-line portals, workshops and publications.
+This urban ecological framework fosters collaborative, holistic and ground-up approaches to city building, and can help bring grace, justice and aesthetic balance to our communities.
+The Center’s multi-disciplinary approach to community engagement is applied through educational programs, collaborative projects, fellowships, on-line portals, workshops and publications.

 The Center also creates opportunities for at-risk, underrepresented, and curious individuals to understand their rights and responsibilities as citizens, assisting them in finding avenues for community action.
-A specific example of this work is a project funded by the Ford Foundation encouraging girls and young women around the globe to observe their neighborhoods, create a response to opportunities and problems they recognize and through these efforts, amplify their voices as engaged citizens.
+One current project, the Observe!
+Patch Program, funded by the Ford Foundation, encourages girls and young women around the globe to observe their neighborhoods, create a response to opportunities and problems they recognize and through these efforts, amplify their voices as engaged citizens.

-To further the understanding and complexity of urban life, the Center is creating a new program that seeks to strengthen the vocabulary, knowledge and skills of journalists who write about cities.
-This project addresses a shortfall in journalism and provides citizens and policymakers with the knowledge needed to accurately inform the ways people can preserve and transform their communities.
+To further the understanding and complexity of urban life, the Center is creating a new program, also funded by the Ford Foundation, to strengthen the vocabulary, knowledge and skills of journalists who write about cities.
+The City Journalism Workshop addresses a shortfall in journalism and provides citizens and policymakers with the knowledge needed to accurately inform the ways people can preserve and transform their communities.

-Additionally, in collaboration with the Consortium for Dark Sky Studies (University of Utah), the Center employs a sharp urban focus on dark skies as a resource (natural, cultural, economic) and the environmental, health and social justice impacts of light pollution, light trespass and "the disappearing dark."
+Additionally, in close collaboration with the Consortium for Dark Sky Studies (multi-university, based at the University of Utah), the Center is investigating the environmental, health and social justice impacts of light pollution, light trespass and "the disappearing dark” in urban areas.